okgourmet.com Home of Steve's Restaurant Reviews

 Chicken coconut soup

-Several types of traditional Thai soup are available as appetizers, but they come free with the lunch specials (lunch specials include a soup and appetizer, and it cost $9.95 when I ordered it).
+Several types of traditional Thai soup are available as appetizers, but they are included with the lunch specials (lunch specials include a soup and appetizer, and it cost $9.95 when I ordered it).
 The lemon grass soup was spicy and very good, but my favorite was the chicken coconut soup (which is also available with tofu or other meat on the lunch special).
 The fact that meats or tofu can be substituted indicates that the soup is freshly made, and not cooked up in large batches as is common in many Asian restaurants.

 Lemon grass soup